danzek/ctf-crypto-challenge/README.md

 Download
 --------

-You can clone the repo if you plan to do development, or simply download it using `go get`:
+Clone the repo if you plan to do development, or simply download it using `go get`:

     go get github.com/danzek/ctf-crypto-challenge